Information For Authors

 1. The paper should be written on the current issues, contain the results of deep research and explanation of received scientific conclusions.

-2. The paper must be written in Polish, English, Ukrainian or Russian; the author should thoroughly proof the paper, it should correspond to the thematic orientation of the Collection and include all structural elements (in specified order), namely:
+2. The paper must be written in Polish, English, Ukrainian or Russian; the author should thoroughly proof the paper, it should correspond to the thematic orientation of the Journal and include all structural elements (in specified order), namely:

 2.1) Metadata (information about author (s) of the article and its abstract part) that is placed sequentially in article mother language and English and include (if the article mother language is English, then metadata should be only in English):